axgdev/exercise1/README.md

 # README #

-Version of JOpenChess by group 3
+Version of JOpenChess by group Tres

 ### What is this repository for? ###